henriquegoncalves98/vending_machine_rails_api/SYSTEMDESIGN.md

 ## REQUIREMENTS

-1. Get all products available and out of stock with correspondent prices
+1. Get all products available and out of stock with corresponding prices
 2. Fetch one product with all information on it
-3. Select a product and insert X amount - Ask for more money if not enough - Return change if too much provided - Accept coins in denominations 1p, 2p, 5p, 10p, 20p, 50p, £1, £2 and accumulate the inserted amount.
-Return product
+3. Select a product and insert X amount
+    - Ask for more money if not enough
+    - Return change if too much is provided
+    - Accept coins in denominations 1p, 2p, 5p, 10p, 20p, 50p, £1, £2 and accumulate the inserted amount then return product with/o change
-4. Ability to refill products in machine
+4. Ability to refill products in the machine
-5. Ability to refill change in machine
+5. Ability to refill the change in the machine
-6. Ability do edit a product
+6. Ability to edit a product
 7. Ability to add a new product
-8. Ability do delete a product
+8. Ability to delete a product

+### Validations
-When a product is fetched or selected with X amount these validations must be done: - Check if product selected is valid
+    When a product is fetched or selected with X amount, these validations must be done:
+    - Check if the product selected is valid (exists in DB?)
-- If there is enough stock and valid for sale
+    - If there is enough product stock
-- When trying to return change if there isn’t enough change available in machine, deny buy and return coins
+    - When trying to return change if there isn’t enough change available in the machine, deny buy and return coins

+### API sketch

 - 1)GET /products  —> products#index
 - 2)GET /products/:id  —> products#show